grafana/terraform-provider-grafana/docs/resources/service_account_permission.md

 page_title: "grafana_service_account_permission Resource - terraform-provider-grafana"
 subcategory: "Grafana OSS"
 description: |-
+  Manages the entire set of permissions for a service account.
+Permissions that aren't specified when applying this resource will be removed.
   Note: This resource is available from Grafana 9.2.4 onwards.
   Official documentation https://grafana.com/docs/grafana/latest/administration/service-accounts/#manage-users-and-teams-permissions-for-a-service-account-in-grafana
 ---

 # grafana_service_account_permission (Resource)

+Manages the entire set of permissions for a service account.
+Permissions that aren't specified when applying this resource will be removed.

 **Note:** This resource is available from Grafana 9.2.4 onwards.